noahpierau/Agapism-Manifesto/README.md

+This manifesto was originally [published on Medium](https://noahpierau.medium.com/agapism-manifesto-learn-how-to-love-wisely-1a956defea5e).
+The repository on GitHub was created to facilitate the open source truth process, in order to refine and improve the quality of the Agapism Manifesto text.

+---

 # Agapism Manifesto

 We are in need of a new religion.
 One that everyone can join.
 One that does not discriminate or separate.
 One that protects and serves.
 One that is patient and kind towards non-believers.
 It is essential that we find such a religion, the future of humanity may depend on it.